pwreshie/All_assignment/README.md

 Assignment 4: I was tasked with mining the first page of the headlines and the number of views in a url @www.nairaland.
 And writing the data to a csv file.

+Assignment 5,6 and 7:

+Assignment 8,9 and 10: